Bristol AMR funded projects and activities

 Socio-cultural and Political Studies of AMR: A Scoping Review

-The aim of this scoping review is to address some central questions in regard to AMR, namely what evidence or studies are available on AMR that can be characterised as addressing 'socio-cultural' or 'political' dimensions?
+The aim of this scoping review was to address some central questions in regard to AMR, namely what evidence or studies are available on AMR that can be characterised as addressing 'socio-cultural' or 'political' dimensions?
 What conceptual and theoretical elements constitute this body of knowledge and what research gaps can be identified?

 Prof Ulrika Maude, Department of English, University of Bristol